ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Relay Resource also needs to observe the guidance in
 {{relay-responsibilities}}.

-An Oblivious Gateway Resource acts as a gateway for requests to the Target Resource (see {{Section 7.6 of HTTP}}).
+An Oblivious Gateway Resource acts as a gateway for requests to the target resource (see {{Section 7.6 of HTTP}}).
 The one exception is that any information it might forward in a response MUST be encapsulated, unless it is responding to errors it detects before removing encapsulation of the request;
 see {{errors}}.

-An Oblivious Gateway Resource, if it receives any response from the Target Resource, sends a single 200 response containing the encapsulated response.
+An Oblivious Gateway Resource, if it receives any response from the target resource, sends a single 200 response containing the encapsulated response.
 Like the request from the Client, this response MUST only contain those fields necessary to carry the encapsulated response: a 200 status code, a header field indicating the content type, and the encapsulated response as the response